 Online betting sites are legal in Latvia if they have the proper licensing and players have a decent selection of sites to choose from today.
-Latvian gambling licenses are expensive and time-consuming to obtain relative to the small population, so many major brands have opted to accept customers from Latvia without licenses.
+Latvian gambling licenses are expensive and time-consuming to obtain relative to the small population, so many major brands have opted to accept Latvian bettors without licenses.

 In more recent times, Latvian authorities have begun blocking internet access to unlicensed operators.
 A growing number of sites have been added to a central database which local internet service providers are required to block.
 There are ways around internet censorship, but players should know that Latvian gambling law imposes penalties on those who manage to access unlicensed operators.
 Thus, it is best to stick strictly with licensed betting sites.

 Reputable Latvian Gambling Operators

 Finding a place to play casino games and bet on sports online in Latvia has become easier in recent years thanks to a licensing system that has approved a growing number of operators.
-Some of the world’s major brands are now authorized by the Lotteries and Gambling Supervisory Inspection of Latvia to offer real money games online.
+Some of the world’s major brands are now authorized by the Lotteries and Gambling Supervisory Inspection of Latvia to offer real money online gambling.